1948

 • Arthur P. Shimamura, Experiencing Art: In the Brain of the Beholder (New York: Oxford University Press, 2013), 105, fig. 5.4

 • Susan Davidson, David Anfam, and Margaret Holben Ellis, No Limits, Just Edges: Jackson Pollock Paintings on Paper, exh. cat.
-(New York: Solomon R. Guggenheim Museum, 2005), 100, no. 55, ill
+(New York: Solomon R. Guggenheim Museum, 2005), 100, no. 55, ill.

 • Elisabeth Hodermarsky, "Katharine Ordway, Guardian of Nature and of Art," Yale University Art Gallery Bulletin (2002), 86, fig. 8

-• Jim Coddington, "Jackson Pollock's 'Number 13A, 1948: Arabesque'," Yale University Art Gallery Bulletin (1999), 140, fig. 2
+• Jim Coddington, "Jackson Pollock's 'Number 13A, 1948: Arabesque'," in "Recent Projects and Issues in Conservation," special issue, Yale University Art Gallery Bulletin (1999), 140, fig. 2

 • Elizabeth Frank, Jackson Pollock, 3 (New York: Abbeville Press, 1983), 74–75, no. 63